On-Device Intelligence for 5G RAN: Knowledge Transfer and Federated Learning enabled UE-Centric Traffic Steering: Proposed TS Scheme

 This section will introduce the growing and pruning method for model compression.
 Based on biological neural theories, neurons compete with each other.
 The neurons with more substantial competitiveness are suitable for survival and growth while the neurons with weaker competitiveness will be eliminated\cite{b21}\cite{b22}.
 Therefore, the model compression can be divided into two phases, the growing phase and the pruning phase, shown in Fig.~\ref{fig3}.

-As shown in Fig.~\ref{fig3}, a growing phase is first performed and the number of neurons is added one by one by splitting the neuron with the strongest competitiveness into two.
+As shown in Fig.~\ref{fig3}, a growing phase is first performed to estimate how many neurons will be enough to support the network functions.
+It is worth explaining that although UEs are resource-constrained, the growing process is designed before our real implementation and does not have to be run online on UE devices.
+So the constrained resources will not be a problem.
+During the growing phase, the number of neurons is added one by one by splitting the neuron with the strongest competitiveness into two.
 If no improvement is observed in the network performance as the model size increases, the NN is supposed to be large enough to support the network functions.
 Then the algorithm steps into the pruning process and the neurons are pruned one by one by cutting off the neuron with the weakest competitiveness until there are no more neurons to be cut off.

 The competitiveness of a neuron is defined according to the average percentage of zeros (PoZ) by measuring the percentage of zero activations of a neuron after the rectified linear activation unit (ReLU) mapping \cite{b23}, which is given as: